-You provide users with quick assistance via a customer service chat on the website.
+You provide users with quick assistance via a chat for support on the website.
 But what if they decide to contact you on Facebook, Instagram, or whatever channel they prefer?

 Be ready for it and choose omnichannel live chat software that enables seamless communication on the website, social media, messengers, etc. Be wherever your customers need you!

 10. Integrate a live chat with your team’s favorite tools

 There’s always a way to use a live chat more effectively.
 Integrations!
 Make a live chat a part of your workspace by integrating it with other tools you already use.
 Align the work of a live chat with your CRM system (ConvergeHub, HubSpot), CMS platform (WordPress, Wix), and other tools like corporate messengers (Slack).